Armored Vehicles

 • Shell-M

-The BTR-MDM Rakushka is a Russian airborne amphibious tracked armored personnel carrier for VDV units, derived from the BTR-MD/BMD airborne vehicle line and using BMD-4M-family powerpack and suspension commonality.
-It carries a small crew plus an airborne assault party, ammunition, fuel, spares, or casualties, and has been visually documented among Russian equipment destroyed, damaged, abandoned, and captured during the 2014 Russia-Ukraine War.
+The BTR-MDM Rakushka is the Russian Rakushka-M airborne amphibious tracked armored personnel carrier, with this entry also covering the earlier BTR-MD Rakushka designation because public sources treat it as the direct predecessor in the same family.
+It carries a small crew plus an airborne assault party, ammunition, fuel, spares, or casualties, and has been visually documented among Russian equipment destroyed, damaged, abandoned, and captured during the full-scale phase of the 2014 Russia-Ukraine War.

 Role in Conflicts